piusmwilson/Software-Engineer-Bootcamp/APIs/apis-doc.md

 - Rapid API – The largest global API market with over 10,000 public APIs and 1 million active developers on site.
 RapidAPI allows users to test APIs directly on the platform before committing to purchase.
 - Public APIs – The platform groups remote APIs into 40 niche categories, making it easier to browse and find the right one to meet your needs.
 - APIForThat and APIList – Both these websites have lists of 500+ web APIs, along with in-depth information on how to use them.

+## Introduction API Product Management

+Today's connected world

+The development of APIs should follow a thought process similar to developing any well-designed product with the end user in mind, who if you think about it, doesn't want to merely use an API but mostly solve a very specific problem.

 ## Conclusion